 So we know SWAN is for de-risking the portfolio and for protecting against black swan events.
 Let’s briefly talk about a way to do that further.

 As I’ve noted many times elsewhere, I’m not a big fan of gold, but there are a couple things it does do: reduces portfolio volatility and risk due to its usual uncorrelation to both stocks and bonds, and hedges against uncertainty.
 A perfect descriptor of a black swan event is uncertainty.
-And since the SWAN investor is likely more concerned with the portfolio’s volatility and risk than its returns, I’d argue this is one of those instances where the addition of gold may make sense.
+And since the SWAN investor is likely more concerned with the portfolio’s volatility and risk than with maximizing its returns, I’d argue this is one of those instances where the addition of gold may make sense.

 I’ve created that 80/20 SWAN/gold pie here for anyone interested.